 To assure its students experience a smooth transition to and from the Institution, and to promote educational mobility for its students, the Institution is continually seeking to refine its current articulation agreements while also pursuing new agreements with colleges and universities.
-Several transfer and articulation agreements have been established with other local colleges and universities, including St John Fisher University, Brockport University, and Roberts Wesleyan University.
+Several transfer and articulation agreements have been established with other local colleges and universities.